antononcube/RakuForPrediction-blog/Articles/Doing-Data-Science-with-Raku.md

 The grammar-based ones have the "DSL::" prefix -- see, for example, ["DSL::English::*"](https://raku.land/?q=DSL%3A%3AEnglish) at [raku.land](https://raku.land/).

-The LLM based ones are ["ML::NLPTemplateEngine"](https://raku.land/zef:antononcube/ML::NLPTemplateEngine) and ["DSL::Examples"](https://raku.land/zef:antononcube/DSL::Examples).
+The LLM based packages are ["ML::NLPTemplateEngine"](https://raku.land/zef:antononcube/ML::NLPTemplateEngine) and ["DSL::Examples"](https://raku.land/zef:antononcube/DSL::Examples).

 ### Examples